 Figure 378: Inserting hyperlink using the Navigator

-Select the document from the drop down list at the bottom of the Navigator that contains the item that you want to cross-reference.
+Select the document from the drop-down list at the bottom of the Navigator that contains the item that you want to link to.

 In the Navigator list, select the item that you want to insert as a hyperlink.